dollarscout

 Sign-up bonus

-Chase Sapphire Preferred offers a lucrative sign-up bonus of 60,000 points after spending $4,000 in the first three months.
-This bonus equates to $750 toward travel when redeemed through the Chase Ultimate Rewards program, considerably enhancing the initial card holding experience.
+Chase Sapphire Preferred currently offers a sign-up bonus of 60,000 points after spending $4,000 in the first 3 months.
+Calculated at 1.25 cents per point, these points are worth about $750 towards travel when redeemed through Chase Ultimate Rewards.

 Perks and benefits